seppinho/mutserve/README.md

 # Mutation-Server
 Mutation-Server is a Java tool to detect heteroplasmic and homoplasmic sites in mtDNA data.
-It is especially used within [mtDNA-Server](https://mtdna-server.uibk.ac.at), an online service for mtDNA NGS data.
-For scalability, Mutation-Server is parallelized with Hadoop MapReduce.
+It is especially used within the cloud service [mtDNA-Server](https://mtdna-server.uibk.ac.at) based on [Cloudgene](https://github.com/genepi/cloudgene).
+For scalability, Mutation-Server is parallelized with Hadoop MapReduce but is also available as a standalone tool (see below).

 ## Getting Started
 Execute the following steps to run Mutation-Server as a standalone tool.
 Please checkout [this repository](https://github.com/seppinho/mtdna-server-workflow) to execute the complete mtDNA-Server workflow (including Mutation-Server).